 At out of place we have developed a model to help individuals and groups explore, interact, and learn about their environment.
 It is an opportunity for people to share their own observations about their own environment and raise awareness for issues important to them.

-We believe the strength of the publication is that it is a physical object but not a unique one.
+We believe the photobook has many strengths.
+Unlike exhibitions, they are physical objects that can be held and can be rediscovered in years to come.
 Books can act like a dialogue from one place to another, a way of passing on ideas far and wide, but also they are a democratic form of art where there is not just one original and many people can have a copy.
-Unlike exhibitions, they last and can be rediscovered in years to come.

-We also provide talks and lectures on photography and photobooks.
+We can also provide talks and lectures on photography and photobooks.
 The photobook is an incredibly important and active part of creative photography.
 In our talks we look at the photobook from a historical point of view, offering a slightly different approach to traditional histories of photography, but also we look at their cultural impact and how they fit into present day uses of photography including social media and digital platforms for photography.